The Bilingual International Baccalaureate (IB) - GIB

 WHY EARN AN INTERNATIONAL BACCALAUREATE (IB)?

-German School Brooklyn is a candidate to be an International Baccalaureate (IB) World School, offering the Middle Years Programme for students in 9th and 10th grades and the Diploma Programme for students in 11th and 12th grades.
+GSB is a Candidate School* for the Diploma Programme.
+This school is pursuing authorization as an IB World School.
+These are schools that share a common philosophy—a commitment to high quality, challenging, international education that GSB believes is important for our students.
 The internationally recognized Diploma Programme curriculum consists of challenging two-year courses in English, Mathematics, History, Science, World Languages, and the Arts; in all IB courses, the focus is on developing critical thinking skills, and emphasis is placed on how students learn.
 IB courses are active, thought-provoking, and move far beyond memorization of content, preparing students extremely well for college-level study.
 Supported by a comprehensive and creative assessment program, the IB Diploma Program is held in high regard by colleges and universities around the world.

-At GSB, students will have the opportunity to pursue the bilingual German IB (GIB).
+At GSB, students may have the opportunity to pursue the bilingual German IB (GIB).
 We welcome students who are new to the German language to join us starting in lower school.

 DIPLOMA PROGRAMME (DP) CORE COURSES